On Weighted Orlicz-Sobolev inequalities: Concluding remarks:

-U.D. acknowledges the support of the Israel Science Foundation \!(grant $637/19$) founded by the Israel Academy of Sciences and Humanities.
-U.D. is also supported in part by a fellowship from the Lady Davis Foundation.
+Ujjal Das acknowledges the support of the Israel Science Foundation \!(grant $637/19$) founded by the Israel Academy of Sciences and Humanities.
+Ujjal Das is also supported in part by a fellowship from the Lady Davis Foundation.